introlatin/introlatin.github.io/docs/03-homework/answer-key.md

 ## Homework 12 (Due T 2/20)

-**NOTE**: This is a practice homework assignment for your own personal edification to practice with prepositions and expressions of space and time and get instant feedback via the answer key.
-This is not a submittable assignment on Blackboard and it will not count towards your semester grade.

 1. equī ex agrīs cucurrērunt.
 **The horses ran out of the fields.** [ablative of place from which / motion away from]